HugoAquinoNavarrete/CC615x-USMx/README.md

 # CC615x-USMx - Cloud Computing Infrastructure

-Script on Terraform to use IaC concepts to automate the deploy BallotOnline web site migration
+Script on Terraform to use IaC concepts to automate the deploy BallotOnline web site migration The script originally ran on Terraform version 0.11.3, it was migrated to 0.13.5

 ## 1. Configure AWS (this script runs on us-west-2 region)
 Before execute this script, execute `aws configure` in order to enable